 Our system consisted of modules for perception, grasping and motion planning tied together using ROS and smash state controller.
 I think our strength was in the simplicity of system.

-Should have sat down and written a list of software rules.
-Code reviews not abusing ros - we used it everywhere more wellthough out architecture, naming conventions Lesser ros.
+Should have sat down and written a list of software code style rules Have atleast a basic code review system in place Not abusing ros - It was meant to be a message passing framework.
+We used it everywhere - even when passing data as a function parameter would have worked more wellthough out architecture, naming conventions Lesser ros.
 More cpp.
 Code freeze 1 month before UBonn - Nimbro team had nice software.
 They had some superb rqt plugins which would have made testing a lot easier.
 Lot of prior robocup soccer experience

 Better testing architecture.
 Like really solid.
 Break down into smaller components.
 Decide interface.
 Test independently. integration would have been awesome

 In our case we had a perception, planning and grasping.
 Should have built enough infra code for testing: trajectory

 Trajectory caching: Better way to cache and playback trajectories for inspecting, better planning speed.

 focus on score before hand - read into competition rule.
 Better to get 8 than all and fail.

 Interestingly, no team used in-bin collision checking.
 Convex hull for detecting collisions as it is faster.

 Early on, we made a decision to switch from the PR2 (which was already available to us) to a UR5.
 The PR2 had a moving base and a telescopic spine - these would have made planning more complex and slower.
 Universal Robots loaned us a UR5.

 The UR5 was an amazing robot - it had tight ROS integration and was force compliant.
 We were up and running in no time.